-Every club which works hard to promote bowls has developed an athletic whom made their National Team.
+This Blog was written 10 years ago, in August 2015 and is being edited and updated now.
+Every club which has works hard to promote Lawn Bowls has eventually developed an athletic whom made the Canadian National Team.

-The last Canadian Nationals I watched, 2011, a young lawn bowls student which I was proud to have worked with was still on the Provincial "Fours" Team.
-He had gone many times to the Nationals on "fours", since that first time at 18 when he played with the club's national team member.
-As a new bowler, he was given the chance to play as lead on the club's "fours" entry and although he lacked experience, his team won the provincial Roll-off and qualified.
+The last Canadian Nationals I watched, in 2011, a young lawn bowls student of mind was playing at the National on our Provincial fours..
+I was proud to have worked with him and even more proud of the team who started him and developed his knowledge of how to be a member of the Provincial "Fours" Team.
+Since then he had gone many times to the Nationals on "fours", since that first time at 18 when he played with a club's national team athletic.
+As a new bowler, he was given the chance to play as lead on the "fours" and although he lacked experience, his team won the provincial Roll-off and qualified.
+Taking him to Western Canada for the Nationals.

 In Lawn bowls we make the Skip a "god" and let him play his game. { I used a small "g"in "god" because many skips take too much importance in being BOSS and not enough in their leadership role.
 In the rest of this Blog I will attempt to show how a skip can delegate responiability, especially in the Bowl's Game of "Fours"; and devolop a great team and still play his greatest game.